YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Because I am the only surgeon responsible for the plan, one patient a day gives me time to examine the donor area, finalize the hairline, control the medical decisions, and stay responsible for the plan from beginning to end.
 I do not want the clinic to work like a hair mill model, where several patients are moved through the same day while the real surgical responsibility becomes unclear.

-Some patients need fewer grafts than they expected.
-Some need a higher hairline.
-Some need medication first.
-Some should wait.
-Some need a smaller first session so the donor area is not exhausted.
+That may mean taking less than the patient expected, placing the line a little higher, using medication first, waiting, or planning a smaller first session so donor reserve is not exhausted.
 These are not easy sales answers, but they are often the safer answers.

 That kind of thinking is difficult if the clinic is built around maximum daily volume.
 The schedule should serve the surgical plan, not the other way around.
 You should feel that the day can slow down for a real medical reason.
 If that feeling is missing before booking, it usually will not appear after payment.

-A good answer does not have to be dramatic.
-It should be specific, calm, and medically accountable.
+A good answer does not need drama.
+It needs specific medical responsibility.
 If the clinic avoids the question, gives only package language, or makes you feel difficult for asking, that is useful information.

 You are not buying only grafts.
 You are trusting a surgical day with a limited donor supply and a visible result on your face.
 The clinic’s capacity matters because time, attention, and responsibility matter.
 If too many patients are competing for the same surgeon, the same team, and the same decision space, the plan is already under pressure.